ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 When you try to match even just a slight curve with a straight line, the endpoints will be quite far off.
 So instead, the app should try to detect the corners and build up the document from there.
-There is a detailed comparison of the computer vision techniques later in the post.
+There is a detailed explanation of the computer vision techniques later in the post.

 ## The Long Road to 1.0